mjprzybilla/NTCU_manuscript/figures/figure3/readme.md

-# FIGURE 3 -  Single cell profiling reveals cellular transition in trachea following NTCU treatment.
+# Figure 3 -  Single cell profiling reveals cellular transition in trachea following NTCU treatment.

 **scRNA_01_scanpy_NTCU_GEX_analysis.ipynb** - Script to perform standard analysis workflow of single-cell RNA-sequencing data from the trachea, including the sub-clustering of epithelial cells and scoring of publicly available gene signatures.